Khesari Lal Yadav: Establishment and Hindi film debut (2016–present)

-His movie Mehandi Laga Ke Rakhna 3 (2020) is the remake of the Tamil film Velaiilla Pattadhari.
-His Dulhan Wahi Jo Piya Man Bhaye (2021) was his first movie to be shot abroad, 90% of the film was shot in London.
-His three more film in 2021 were shot abroad; Chori Chori Chupke Chupke and Pyar Kiya to Nibhana were shot in London whereas Saiyaan Arab Gaile Na was shot in Dubai.
+His film Mehandi Laga Ke Rakhna 3 (2020) is the remake of the Tamil film Velaiilla Pattadhari.
+His Dulhan Wahi Jo Piya Man Bhaye (2021) was his first film to be shot overseas, 90% of the film was shot in London.
+His three more films in 2021 were shot overseas; Chori Chori Chupke Chupke and Pyar Kiya to Nibhana were shot in London whereas Saiyaan Arab Gaile Na was shot in Dubai.

 His first release of 2022 was Aashiqui, in which he also made his debut as screenwriter and played the role of an upper caste boy who goes against the traditional values for his love.
 He next featured in Shadi Ho To Aisi which released in May.
 He next featured in Dulhaniya London Se Layenge which was shot in London and his co-actors were British Artist Grace Rhodes and Madhu Sharma.
-His next film Rowdy Inspector released on different dates in parts of India in August 2022, the movie is directed by Telugu director Shankar.
-Meghasri acted in the female lead with Khesari and this was her Bhojpuri debut movie.
-In August 2022, He made his Haryanvi debut with Sapna Chaudhary in the music album Matak Matak.
+His next film Rowdy Inspector released on different dates in parts of India in August 2022, the film is directed by Telugu director Shankar.
+Meghashree acted in the female lead with Yadav and this was her Bhojpuri debut movie.
+In August 2022, He made his Haryanvi debut with Sapna Chaudhary on the music album Matak Matak.
 His next Bhojpuri film Doli Saja Ke Rakhna released in September 2022.
 The film got many screens across India and Nepal including 25 Multiplexes.
 On 24 October, his film Bol Radha Bol released.
 His last film of 2022 was Raja Ki Aayegi Baraat, which released in December.

-His first film of 2023 was Farishta, which released on 9th April.
-Khesari played the character of a Mentally Challenged person in this film.
+His first film of 2023 was Farishta, which released on 9 April.
+Yadav played the character of a mentally challenged person in this film.
+This film was the biggest Bhojpuri hit of 2023 and ran houseful for weeks in the theatres.
+After that, Laadla 2 released in September 2023.
+In October, he starred as a cop in Sangharsh 2, which was his biggest film in terms of budget.
+It received good response from the audience.

 Music career

-In his early days, he used to sing in the Ramayan and Mahabharat.
+In his early days, Yadav used to sing in the Ramayan and Mahabharat.
 His first album was released in 2008.
 Some of early famous songs are Saiyaan Arab Gaile Na, Piyawa Rahele Saudi Re Bhauji, Maal Bhetai Mela Me.
 In 2014, he made his Bollywood Debut as a singer in the song "AK-47" from Koyelaanchal.
 In 2016 he sang his second Bollywood song Holi Me Ude for the film Global Baba.
 In 2017, he won the award of Best Playback Singer, at Sabrang Film Awards.
 His notable songs that year were Kawna Devta Ke Garhal Sawaral and Jaan Gaini E Ho Jaan.
 In 2018, he released in one of the most popular songs Thik Hai from the single "Premika Mil Gail".
 In 2020, he released his third Bollywood song and first Single Ladki Patana produced by Sony Music India.